Delaware.gov logo

 Adapting to Sea Level Rise Delaware Sea Level Rise Advisory Committee

 The Department of Natural Resources and Environmental Control (DNREC) has initiated a series of public perception surveys to measure the Delaware public’s knowledge of, and interest in, the issues of climate change and sea level rise.
-The latest survey was conducted in November and December 2019.
-Surveys were also conducted in 2009 and 2014.
+The latest survey was conducted in February of 2025.
+Surveys were also conducted in 2009, 2014 and 2019.

 Sea level rise affects more than beaches and oceanfront landowners.
 Sea level rise can increase the height of storm waves, making more areas vulnerable to storm damage.
 Sea level rise can inundate and flood low lying areas, causing losses to tidal wetlands, habitat, and agricultural areas.
 Sea level rise also can cause higher water tables and saltwater intrusion,